< [Prev] [Home] [Table of Contents] [Subject Index] [Next] >

 (c) Court identifier

 Where the court can be identified, indicate this in the usual way.
+A list of court identifiers is given below at rule 8.4.3.
 If there is no standard abbreviation for the relevant court, the name may be written out in full.

 Eg Vernon v Wright (1858) 7 HLC 34, 11 ER 15 (HL).